Iraq crisis

 How is UNHCR helping families rebuild their lives?

-Wherever possible, we’re helping families to go home to their communities when they can return and it is safe to do so.
+Wherever possible, we’re helping families to go home to their communities when it’s safe to do so.
 We help them repair their homes and rebuild their lives.
 This means supplying tools and building materials, as well as labour and physical support.

 Where can I access latest data, maps and reports?